gfarrell/gtf.io/content/projects/eye-for-an-eye.md

 - `B` cooperated &rarr; `A` cooperates
 - `B` defected &rarr; `A` defects

-Once all the inter-`Agent` `Interaction`s have been computed, a scoring matrix is applied to each `Agent` (called the `RewardsVector`).
+Once all the inter-`Agent` `Interactions` have been computed, a scoring matrix is applied to each `Agent` (called the `RewardsVector`).
 This determines the score increment for each `Agent` in the following scenarios: